dcos/examples/1.8/ceph/README.md

 ### Validate Ceph Monitor configuration

 After clicking on "Save", go to the "Home" page and watch the monitor processes be created and progress until they all are in the `TASK_RUNNING` state.
+Please note this can take a few minutes.

 ![Configure: Monitors running](img/configure_monitors_running.png)